Axway/open-banking-docs/content/en/docs/Configuration/api-gateway.md

 ---
-title: "API Gateway configuration"
+title: "API Management Configuration"
-linkTitle: "API Gateway"
+linkTitle: "API Management"
 weight: 1
 date: 2021-09-02
 ---

+## API Gateway

 Amplify Open Banking API Gateway is based on the Axway API Gateway product.

 Most features are documented in the [Axway API Gateway documentation](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_administration/apigtw_admin/index.html).

-## Key Properties Store (KPS) configuration
+### Key Properties Store (KPS) configuration

 The Key Properties Store of API Gateway is used to store the solution configuration variables.
 This configuration can be read at the beginning of any policy using a common policy "Read Configuration."